carla-simulator/carla/Docs/adv_traffic_manager.md

 - Sends the resulting CARLA commands to the [Command Array](#command-array).

 __Related .cpp files:__ `MotionPlannerStage.cpp`.

+##### Stage 5- Vehicle Lights Stage

+The Vehicle Lights Stage activates the lights based on the condition of the vehicle and the surrounding environment.

+The Vehicle Lights Stage:

+- Retrieves the planned waypoints for the vehicle, information about vehicle lights (eg. light state and the planned command to be applied) and the weather conditions.

+- Determines the new state of the vehicle lights:
+	- Turns on the blinkers if the vehicle is planning to turn left/right at the next junction.
+	- Turns on the stop lights if the applied command is asking the vehicle to brake.
+	- Turns on the low beams and the position lights from sunset to dawn, or under heavy rain.
+	- Turns on the fog lights under heavy fog conditions.

+- Update the vehicle lights state if it has changed.

+__Related .cpp files:__ `VehicleLightStage.cpp`.

 ---
 ## Using the Traffic Manager